dgalcius/tlenv/README.md

     **Zsh note**: Modify your `~/.zshrc` file instead of `~/.bash_profile`.

-3. Add `rbenv init` to your shell to enable shims and autocompletion.
+3. Add `ltenv init` to your shell to enable shims and autocompletion.

     ~~~ sh
     $ echo 'eval "$(ltenv init -)"' >> ~/.bash_profile